vinymeuh/radiogaga/Documentation/installation/alpinelinux/README.md

-# Install Alpine Linux for radiogaga
+# Install Alpine Linux on SD Card

 This has been written while installing Alpine Linux 3.9.3 on a Raspberry Pi 3 from a macOS computer.